-At the end of each reporting period, the Group assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of default occurring over the expected life between the end of the reporting period and the date of initial recognition.
+At the end of the reporting period, the Group assesses whether there has been a significant increase in credit risk for exposures since initial recognition by comparing the risk of default occurring over the expected life between the end of the reporting period and the date of initial recognition.
 The Group considers reasonable and supportable information that is relevant and available without undue cost or effort for this purpose.
-This includes quantitative and qualitative information and also, forward-looking analysis.
+This includes quantitative and qualitative information, based on the Group's historical experience and informed credit assessment and also, forward-looking analysis.

-5. CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)
+CRITICAL ACCOUNTING JUDGEMENTS AND KEY SOURCES OF ESTIMATION UNCERTAINTY (Continued)